Carnival Cruise: Financial Health Analytics

 The Buffett ratio is calculated by multiplying the PE by the P/BV.
 Buffett is said to like companies whose number is less than 22.5.
 This ratio takes into account both the return and level of safety.
 As we can see, Carnival's Buffett ratio is .68, strongly indicating that it is undervalued.

 Lastly, I spent time in my last article discussing Carnival’s current ratio and debt/equity ratio.
 I will link that article and will restate that both these ratios are average by themselves.
 However, they are above average when compared to competitors.
 Ideally, I would like to see a higher current ratio, but Carnival has been consistently around the same level over time.
-The company's debt to equity ratio is sufficient as I like companies which are under 50% in this category, but ideally I would like it to be slightly lower.
+The company's debt to equity ratio is sufficient as I like companies which are under 50% in this category, but ideally, I would like it to be slightly lower.

 Risks